Key Takeaways

 - You don't have to open a 529 account in your state of residence.
 But be aware of any residency requirements for owners and beneficiaries of different state plans.

 A 529 plan is a great way to start saving for your child's college education.
-While these plans offer many benefits — including the ability to set aside money that grows tax-deferred — several 529 college savings plan rules might leave you confused about the real pros and cons.
+While these plans offer many benefits, including the ability to set aside money that grows tax-deferred, several 529 college savings plan rules can feel confusing.

-Let's debunk six common 529 plan myths so you can move forward with confidence as you save for your child's future.
+Here are six common 529 plan myths explained so you can move forward with more clarity as you save for your child's future.

 Myth 1: Money in 529 Plans Covers Only College Costs

-Tuition and fees are just one piece of the puzzle when paying for college.
-You can use money from a 529 education savings plan to pay for tuition.
-But the money can also go toward other qualified expenses, such as laptops and textbooks, as well as room and board.
-Just be sure to avoid putting 529 money toward nonqualified expenses such as gym fees or off-campus housing.
-You could be subject to a tax penalty if you misuse the money.
+Tuition and fees are just one part of paying for college.
+You can use money from a 529 education savings plan to pay for tuition, but it can also cover other qualified expenses.
+These include laptops, textbooks, and room and board.
+It is important to avoid using 529 funds for nonqualified expenses such as gym fees or off-campus housing.
+Misusing the money may lead to taxes and penalties.

-That said, keep in mind that there are two types of 529 plans.
-While a 529 education savings plan can be used to pay for tuition and qualified expenses, prepaid 529 plans can only be used to pay tuition, as they allow individuals to pay for future college education costs at the present-day rate.
+There are two types of 529 plans to keep in mind.
+A 529 education savings plan can be used for tuition and other qualified expenses.
+A prepaid 529 plan is different and can only be used for tuition.
+It allows you to pay for future college costs at today’s rates.

 Myth 2: Families Must Contribute a Certain Amount

-You needn't make a large initial deposit to open a 529 account.
-Many plans offer relatively low minimums of $250 or less, according to the U.S. Securities and Exchange Commission.1
+You do not need a large deposit to open a 529 account.
+Many plans have low minimums, sometimes $250 or less, according to the U.S. Securities and Exchange Commission.1

 Myth 3: Gift Tax Doesn't Factor Into Contributions